1983 NFL season: Television

 This was the second year under the league's five-year broadcast contracts with ABC, CBS, and NBC to televise Monday Night Football, the NFC package, and the AFC package, respectively.

 O. J. Simpson replaced Fran Tarkenton as ABC's fill-in color commentator.
 Howard Cosell then ignited racial controversy during the broadcast of the September 5 MNF game between the Dallas Cowboys and Washington Redskins when his commentary on Alvin Garrett, an African American wide receiver for Washington, included a reference to "That little monkey".
-The fallout contributed to Cosell's decision to leave MNF after the season.
+The fallout contributed to Cosell's decision to leave MNF after the season; his final telecast was a special Friday night game between the Jets and Dolphins on December 16.